jotaro-sama/UmbrellaHMM/README.md

 # UmbrellaHMM
-An implementation of the umbrella world Hidden Markov Model found in the Russel &amp; Norvig book, with direct samplign and the forward-backward algorithm.
+An implementation of the umbrella world Hidden Markov Model found in the Russel &amp; Norvig book, with direct sampling and the forward-backward algorithm.

 ## Requirements
 NumPy needs to be installed.
 On any system with `pip` installed: